Highest Weight Varieties and Narayana Numbers: The Hilbert Series of .

-\end{cor} \begin{rem} Since the homogeneous coordinate ring of the Grassmanian $Gr(2,n+3)$ is well-known to have a cluster algebra structure of type $A$.
-And the number of clusters is always the Catalan numbers which is the sum of the Narayana numbers in the same row (as appeared in the numerator of the RHS of the above result).
-It is interesting to study further about the relations between the above theorem and the cluster algebra structure.
-A similar remark will show up again in the next section. \end{rem}
+Note that the coefficients of the numerator are precisely the Narayana numbers of type $A_n$. \end{coro} \begin{rema} Since the homogeneous coordinate ring of the Grassmannian $Gr(2,n+3)$ is well known to have a cluster algebra structure of type $A$, the number of clusters is always a Catalan number, which is the sum of the Narayana numbers in the same row (as appears in the numerator of the RHS of the above result).
+It is interesting to study further the relations between the above theorem and the cluster algebra structure.
+A similar remark will come up again in the next section. \end{rema}

-Next, inspired by the calculations and remarks in \cite{Agapito}, we can acutally use highest weight varieties interpretation to prove the following result which completely avoids using any difficult combinatorial identities. \begin{thm} Let $\partial_t:f(t)\mapsto f'(t)\in\End(\C[t])$ and $T:f(t)\mapsto tf(t)\in\End(\C[t])$.
-Then